JAntonioRosales/CE888---Data-Science-Project/project/code/README.md

 # Code

-You have found the Jupyter Notebooks I used to explore and preprocessing each dataset!
+You have found the Jupyter Notebooks I used to explore and preprocess each dataset!

 I used Google Colab to edit these files.
 To use them simply click open them and then click the "Open in Colab" button, at the top left corner.